ines-tb/stock-analysis-challenge/README.md

   A last loop will change the filling color of the third column (_Return_) depending on its value.
 Red for negative values, green for positive and none otherwise.

 ###### > Macro Output
-In the output sheet the first cell of the worksheet will indicate that the analysis is for all stocks and the year for which the analysis has been run.
+In the output sheet (_All Stocks Challenge_) the first cell of the worksheet will indicate that the analysis is for all stocks and the year for which the analysis has been run.
 A table below, will contain the summarized data for each ticker: the total volume and the yearly revenue percentage.
 The cells of these last values will be highlighted red or green for negative or positive values respectively.